Middle School | Grades 6 - 8

 Middle school students use technology throughout the day both in their classrooms and in our state-of-the art computer lab equipped with 21.5" iMac computers.
 All middle school students are required to have a personal iPad or MacBook laptop (depending on grade level) and technology is integrated within the academic disciplines.
 Design Technology is a core subject for all middle school students.
 In this signature course at CDS, students learn how to use the design cycle to devise creative and practical solutions to given tasks.
 Every classroom is equipped with an LCD projector which is used for teacher directed lessons and for students to share their work and projects.
 The entire middle school is on a secure, filtered, wireless network.

 Middle School Assembly

 Each Wednesday the entire middle school comes together to recognize recent accomplishments, share announcements and enjoy special presentations.
 Many Assembly activities are planned and led by student leaders from the Student Council and the Patriots Society.

 Snacks, Lunch, and Recess

 Students should bring a nutritious snack each day.
 Students have the choice of bringing a lunch from home or purchasing lunch at school.
-CDS partners with The Red Elephant Pizza & Grill to offer a varied menu of hot and cold, kid-friendly, nutritious lunches.
-Parents can pre-order and pay for lunches by the month at a convenient online link to Red Elephant.
-Middle School students eat outside every day in a shaded picnic area.
+Beginning in August 2017 CDS will partner with Flik Independent School Dining to offer a varied menu of hot and cold, kid-friendly, nutritious lunches.
+Middle school students eat outside every day in a shaded picnic area.